python/cpython/Doc/library/dbm.rst

 .. function:: open(filename, flag="r", mode=None)

    Open an SQLite database.
-   The returned object, behaves like a :term:`mapping`, but also implements a :meth:`!close` method and supports a "closing" context manager via the :keyword:`with` keyword.
+   The returned object behaves like a :term:`mapping`, implements a :meth:`!close` method, and supports a "closing" context manager via the :keyword:`with` keyword.

    Neither keys nor values are coerced to a specific type